ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

      :dedent:

   This method is preferred if your change is general enough to make it into the mainline.
-If so, you are invited to :ref:`open a pull request<???>`.
+If so, you are invited to open a pull request (see `CONTRIBUTING.md`_ for more details).
 It is also the approach used to provide you with default implementations to build upon.

 Content Registration